 At surety1.com we make it easy to apply for your surety bonds:

-Once these steps have been completed, our bond will be filed electronically with the NMLS.
+Once these steps have been completed, the Texas Money Transmitter Bond will be filed electronically with the NMLS.

 (1)The name of the applicant on the surety bond application must match exactly the full legal business name of applicant for the license.